Smiling person with long dark hair wearing a blue shirt outdoors.

 I live in the historic city of Oxford with my son.
 My life is enriched by purposeful work, travelling to new cultures and landscapes, listening to audiobooks obsessively and my intuition painting practice.

-Today, I live a life of clarity and authentic expression, balancing professional purpose with personal meaning.
+Today, I’m grateful to live a life of clarity and authentic expression, balancing professional purpose with personal meaning.